 Greetings from beautiful Pennsylvania, a state that was named after William Penn, a Quaker Christian man who, in the 17th century, was instrumental in creating a safe place for persecuted European Christians, including Mennonites and Amish folks.
 For thousands of Anabaptists, Pennsylvania was an answer to their prayers.
 Today, Pennsylvania has the largest Amish population of all the states (81,500), leading even Ohio and Indiana.
 Anyone who lives in or near any Amish community knows what a blessing they are to local economies and everyone’s well-being.
 They have a reputation of being family-centered, hardworking, and honest.
 I count myself blessed to live within the boundaries of Pennsylvania’s third-largest Amish community, and within the vicinity of several others.

 I wrote a letter in June that we sent to thousands of Amish households across North America.
+(If you didn’t receive it and you would like to, please just write to me and request it.)
 I’m happy to report that I received over 200 written replies, including many requests for English Bibles and more information about being born again, as well as many phone calls.
 I’d like to share some of the written replies with you later in this letter, as I think your will find them interesting.
 But first, I would like to apologize for a misunderstanding.

 As I shared the story of the “Johnsonburg Amish Awakening,” I told how two-dozen Amish adults were born again—including a bishop named Levi and minister named Jonas—and how they were eventually excommunicated from their Amish community for “adopting a new faith.”
 For that reason, some who received my letter assumed that I believe a person cannot be Amish and also be born again.
 So please allow me to clear that up.
 I don’t believe that!
 (And I never said that in my letter.)
 There are many Amish people who have been born again and who follow an Amish lifestyle.
 I’ve received letters from some of them (and I’ll share a few with you).
 Most all of them know that believing in Jesus and obeying His commandments are what is most important.